-Cranberries are essential at Thanksgiving, but what you don't need is extra stress.
+With all the heavy, savory, creamy food at Thanksgiving, the tart bite of cranberry sauce is essential.
+You may not want to nosh on a bowl of cranberry sauce by itself, but a little dab beside the stuffing and turkey lifts the entire meal.
+While you don't need extra stress when cooking this big meal, you don't want that wobbly canned cranberry sauce mold either.
 Good thing making a delicious, orange-scented, and not-too-sweet cranberry relish is so easy, you don't even need a recipe, certainly not a complicated one.
 Here's a simple, memorizable method that turns four ingredients into the perfect condiment for your holiday bird.
 When you're ready to move on and tackle something a bit more complex, check out the recipes below.

 For 8 servings, you'll need: